kestal/univers/Magic/The Schools of Magic.md

 Instead, it uses simplified versions of the physical properties of the world to shape it.
 However, the praeter brings also a abstract concept that allows telepathy, which does not rely on any physical property.

+It is eventually a mix of the real physical laws and the immaginary dimension praeter that allows to shape them.

 ## The common schools

 ### Telepathy